-Today, active alums are involved in many ways, from participating on the board of the Alumni Association and becoming active donors, to working on campus and at Glenwood’s Camp Getschow.
+Today, active alums are involved in many ways, from participating on the board of the Alumni Association and becoming active donors, and working on campus.
 The Alumni Association also sponsors many activities throughout Glenwood and conducts three to four fundraising events every year in order to continue in their efforts to enhance the lives of Glenwood students.
 The Glenwood Alumni Association also publishes “The ALUMinator,” which is a semi-annual newsletter sent to more than 1,000 Glenwood alumni, friends and supporters across the country.

 While many students stay involved with Glenwood after graduation, it is challenging for the Glenwood Alumni Association to keep in touch with every Alumni.
 However, the Association is committed to keeping an accurate account of our alumni’s continued successes.

-If you are Glenwood alumus and wish to be on our mailing list, please contact the Association at 708-756-6108 or www.glenwoodalumniassociation.com
+If you are Glenwood alumnus and wish to be on our mailing list, please contact the Association at 708-756-6108 or www.glenwoodalumniassociation.com